 In this blog, the attorneys at Andrew Beasley will walk you through the difference between the two and explain how each can affect you if you’re convicted.

 What is a Misdemeanor?

-A misdemeanor is a criminal act committed in violation of the laws of the state of Tennessee (or any state for that matter).
-Each state has its own set of guidelines and rules surrounding misdemeanors, but convictions in Tennessee can hold as much weight as eleven months in jail depending on the crime committed.
+A misdemeanor is a criminal act committed in violation of the laws of Tennessee (or any state for that matter).
+Each state has its own set of guidelines and rules surrounding misdemeanors, but convictions in Tennessee can hold as much weight as eleven months in jail, depending on the crime committed.